avigailW/Alarm-System-to-detect-a-driver-falling-asleep/README.md

 # KeepUp
-Alarm system for bus and truck companies, identifies a driver who fell asleep while traveling with the help of a camera, and immediately activates an alarm to wake the sleeping driver, at the same time sending a message to the site with the details of the driver and the time he fell asleep.
+Alarm system for bus and truck companies, a camera identifies a driver who falls asleep while driving, and immediately activates an alarm to awaken the sleeping driver, while sending a message to the website with the details of the driver and the time he fell asleep.

-An alarm system is intended to diagnose the driver's entry into an emergency state in advance, while providing an alert to prevent the phenomenon from continuing to jeopardize the driver and other factors in the environment.
+The alarm system is intended to detect in real time the driver's entering into a dangerous state,and providing an alarm to prevent the situiation from continuing and jeopardizing the driver and others in the surroundings.